mikependon/RepoDB.NET/pages/interfaces/iexpirable.md

 ---
 layout: page
 title: "ICache (RepoDb)"
-permalink: /interface/icache
+permalink: /interface/iexpirable
 tags: [repodb, class, icache, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

 ## ICache

 This interface is used to make a class expirable in a contextual point of view.
-This interface is used by [CacheItem](/class/cacheitem) class.
+Is is used by [CacheItem](/class/cacheitem) class.

 #### Methods